 Rechargeable vehicles are “a segment that’s in its infancy, and purchases we’re seeing now are really fueled by early adopters,” Toprak said.
 “Until a middle-class family in in the middle of the country finds that it makes economic sense to buy one of these cars, you won’t see big volume.”

 The Volt, which gets about 38 miles a charge, qualifies for a $7,500 federal tax credit, as does the Leaf.
 The base model plug-in Prius costs $32,000, before a $2,500 federal credit.

 Other rechargeable vehicles now on sale include Ford Motor Co.
-(F)’s Focus EV, Honda Motor Co.
+(F:US)’s Focus EV, Honda Motor Co.
 (7267)’s Fit EV and Mitsubishi Motors Corp.
 (7211)’s i-MiEV battery car.

 Separately, Toyota said sales of its entire Prius hybrid line doubled to 18,932 last month.
 Combined Prius sales through September grew to 183,340, surpassing the company’s previous full-year record for the gasoline-electric car of 181,221 set in 2007.